-The AC-130J Ghostrider, a modified version of the MC-130J aircraft, is expected to replace the legacy AC-130H/U aircraft of the US Air Force.
+AC-130J Ghostrider, a modified version of the MC-130J aircraft, is the replacement for the AC-130H/U aircraft of the US Air Force.
 The first test flight of the AC-130J Ghostrider was completed in January 2014.

 AC-130J Ghostrider development details

 The first MC-130J arrived at Eglin Air Force Base (AFB) for conversion into the AC-130J configuration in January 2013.
 The aircraft was officially named Ghostrider in May 2012.

 The preliminary design review (PDR) for the AC-130J programme was concluded in March 2013.
 The operational test readiness review (OTRR) and the critical design review (CDR) were conducted in April 2013 and August 2013 respectively.

 The Air Force Special Operations Command received the first Ghostrider for operational testing in July 2015.

 MC-130J Commando II Aircraft, United States of America

 The MC-130J Commando II is a special operations tanker aircraft manufactured by Lockheed Martin for the US Air Force Special Operations Command.

 Northrop Grumman Corporation was awarded a contract by the AFSOC to supply radio frequency countermeasure platforms for the AC-130J aircraft in January 2016.

 BAE Systems was contracted to provide new electronic warfare systems for the AC-130J Ghostrider aircraft in July 2017.